hoogachakka/dolphin/Readme.md

 GetFrameCount() //Returns the current visual frame count.
 Can use this and a global variable for example to check for frame advancements and how long the script is running in frames

 GetInputFrameCount() //Returns the current input frame count

+// The camera functions handles the emulator's internal camera (i.e. Free Look camera), so it doesn't affect gameplay itself CameraZoomIn(float speed = 2.0) //Zooms the camera in with the given speed CameraZoomOut(float speed = 2.0) //Zooms the camera out with the given speed CameraTranslate(float x, float y, float z = 0) //Translates the camera with the given coordinates CameraRotate(float x, float y) //Rotates the camera with the given angles (in radians) CameraReset() //Resets the camera to its original position CameraGetTranslation() //Returns the camera's local coordinates ({0,0,0} is the camera's original position) CameraGetRotation() //Returns the camera's local rotation ({0,0} is the camera's original rotation)

+SetScreenText(string text) //Replaces the emulator's Statistics text with the given string (requires Show Statistics to be enabled)

+PauseEmulation() //Pauses emulation.
+IMPORTANT: as scripts only update when the game is running, this function will also pause the script!

 MsgBox(message as String, delayMS as Number) //Dolphin will show the indicated message in the upper-left corner for the indicated length (in milliseconds).
 Default length is 5 seconds

 CancelScript() //Cancels the script